mb-bioinfo-analyst/DiffExplorer/README.md

 ## About the App

-The DiffExplorer App is a web-based application that allows users to perform various data processing and visualization tasks.
-It provides a user-friendly interface to upload data files, apply filters, and generate interactive visualizations.
-The app is built using R and Python, leveraging popular libraries such as Shiny and Plotly.
+The DiffExplorer App is a standalone desktop application application that allows users to perform various data processing in exome data.
+It provides a user-friendly interface to upload data files, apply filters, and links to winterVar db for ACMG analysis.
+The app is built using R and Python, electron and inno setup compiler, leveraging popular libraries such as Shiny and Pandas.
-We are working to make this as a desktop application for windows, mac and linux, not to forget making a lighter version for mobile platforms such as android and ios.
+Currently this app is functional for only windows platform but we are working to make this desktop application for mac and linux, not to forget making a lighter version for mobile platforms such as android and ios.

 ## Features

 - Data upload: Users can upload data files in .hcdiff format or choose from example data.
 - Data filtering: Users can apply filters to select specific data subsets for analysis.
-- Interactive visualizations: The app provides interactive charts and tables for data exploration.
+- Summary: The app provides various tables for input data overview.
 - Export options: Users can download filtered data or visualizations in various formats such as CSV and Excel.
+- ACMG Analysis: App generates automated links for winterVar db to assess the variant according to ACMG guidelines.

 ## Feedback and Contributions